ppy/osu-wiki/news/2025/2025-09-30-moscow-osu-event-2025-recap.md

 date: 2025-09-30 14:00:00 +0000
 ---

 The third iteraton of Moscow osu!
-Event, the largest osu! event in Russia, took place between July, 25-27th, featuring a total of 5 tournaments for each gamemode, a cosplay défilé, and more!
+Event, the largest osu! event in Russia, took place between July, 25-27th, featuring a total of 5 tournaments for each gamemode, a cosplay show, and more!

 ![](/wiki/shared/news/2025-09-30-moscow-osu-event-2025-recap/moe25-banner.jpg)